Capital in the Twenty-First Century

 Today, with AI, everyone—rich or poor, prominent or unknown—can have their own personalized mentor.

-The Internet is the ultimate mentor
+The Internet is the Ultimate Mentor

 In his book Mastery, Robert Greene talks about how you need mentors to achieve mastery.